libintrovirt v0.57.5

 Example documentation

-This page describes the example programs included with IntroVirt.
+This page describes the C++ example programs and tools included with IntroVirt.
 The main instructional example is vmcall_interface, which shows how to implement a custom hypercall interface between a Windows guest and an IntroVirt tool.

 Example source files (marked with @example in code) are listed in the Examples menu in the navigation; each entry links to the full source.
 Use this page for walkthroughs, build, and usage; use the Examples list for the actual code.